 A separate infirmary was erected to the west of the site.

 On October 12th, 1846, the union's Clerk wrote to the Poor Law Commissioners to seek guidance regarding the serving of refreshments from workhouse stores to the Guardians at their board meetings.
 Some of the guardians travelled a distance of from twelve to fifteen miles, direct from home.
 The Clerk enquired whether "the master of the workhouse may supply the Guardians with a basin of soup, and a piece of bread each, in order to insure the attendance of the guardians till the termination of the proceedings of the board."
 The Commissioners' answer, though sympathetic, was in the negative:

-In the early 1900s, the union erected a large new hospital known as Eryri Infirmary.
+In 1914, the union opened a large new hospital known as Eryri Infirmary.
 It was located at the north-east of the workhouse and used a typical pavilion-plan layout with separate male and female ward pavilions either side of a central administration block.